programminghoch10/MobileIconChanger/README.md

 1. Activate the module.
 The package `SystemUI` should automatically be selected.
 1. Restart your phone.
    _This is necessary as the module will scan for icons to replace when `SystemUI` initializes._
-   _If you need to do it without restart: Open the configuration screen, click on `Restart SystemUI`, then force-close the module from the app settings before opening the configuration screen again._
+   _If you prefer to do it without restarting: Open the configuration screen and click on `Restart SystemUI`._
 1. You are now ready to use the module.
 You will need to open the [Configuration](#configuration) screen to set it all up, as the module won't do anything yet.

 ## Configuration